Shannon Manning

 ###Education

-MSU Foundation Professor
+MSU Research Foundation Distinguished Professor

 M.P.H.
 (1998) Hospital and Molecular Epidemiology, University of Michigan, Ann Arbor, Mich.